-I pass through Singapore at least once a year as Changi Airport is such a convenient travel hub.
+I stay in Singapore at least once a year as Changi Airport is such a convenient travel hub.
 Over the last couple of years I have been wondering, “what is that thing being built at Marina Bay?”.
 The answer is the Marina Bay Sands.

 [Marina Bay Sands view from Merlion Park]